vvenla/trumponator/files/suvidiary.md

 1) Raw_tweets_DonaldTrump_before_elec.json including 13132 tweets starting from the launch of the presidential campaign 15.6.2015-26.9.2018
 2) Raw_tweets_DonaldTrump_after_elec.json including 5341 tweets after the election day 8.11.2016-26.9.2018

+11.10.2018
+The file Animated_plot.ipynb is updated

+13.10.2018
+The file Animated_plot.ipynb was updated to present stock market data of the latest 4 months.
+The arrows up an down present the direction of the predicted stock market change (six classes of small, medium and big change up or down).
+The green arrows are equal  predictions to the real big stock market changes and the red arrows are other predicted changes.
+Also the cleaned tweets of the green arrows are added as annotations to the graph.
+The animation function is not optimized enough since it can't process more than 4 months of data (depending on how many arrows it has to present).
+Also saving the animation video in the file is still in progress.